How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative

 When making nonword responses, stimuli with a greater \texttt{Semantic Density} (center bottom panel) elicited longer reaction times, especially for the slower responders.
 For nonwords, even the fast responders have positive slopes for semantic density.
 By contrast, for words, fast responders had negative slopes.
 Apparently, fast responders used dense semantic neighborhoods to respond more quickly to words, at a small cost for response speed for nonwords.
 Conversely, the slowest participants were hardly slowed down for words, but were especially slow to respond to nonwords in dense semantic neighborhoods.

-The effects of \texttt{Log L1Chat} and \texttt{Log Semantic Density} were modulated by a multiplicative interaction (bottom right panel).
-The slowing effect of \texttt{Log Semantic Density} is attenuated by higher values of \texttt{Log L1Chat}, and most prominently so for the slower responders.
-Correspondingly, the negative effect of \texttt{Log L1Chat} on reaction times is enhanced by higher values of \texttt{Log Semantic Density}, again especially so for slower responders.
+The effects of \texttt{Log Cue Activation Diversity} and \texttt{Log Semantic Density} were modulated by a multiplicative interaction (bottom right panel).
+The slowing effect of \texttt{Log Semantic Density} is attenuated by higher values of \texttt{Log Cue Activation Diversity}, and most prominently so for the slower responders.
+Correspondingly, the negative effect of \texttt{Log Cue Activation Diversity} on reaction times is enhanced by higher values of \texttt{Log Semantic Density}, again especially so for slower responders.
 (For the joint effect of these predictors according to the GAM, see the example contour plots for subjects 11 and 36 in Figure~\ref{fig:all_ldl_nonwords}; the estimated surfaces for these subjects are similar to sections of a hyperbolic plane, the surface modeled with a multiplicative interaction in the LMM.)